-If you are not using HSUTIL to install your new tape firmware, do the following:

-Before installing a new version of tape drive firmware, delete the tape drive completely from the controller configuration.
-Add the tape drive back to the configuration after the firmware installation is complete.
+If you are not using HSUTIL to install new tape firmware, do the following: Before installing a new version of tape drive firmware, delete the tape drive completely from the controller configuration.
+This prevents interrupts to the drive during the code loading operation.
+After the firmware is installed, refer to: